 The best (and smart) way to get the most out of a paid DataCamp membership is to take as many courses as possible.
 The more courses you take, the cheaper the membership works out per course undertaken.

-For example, say you completed 1 course a week on DataCamp – which is completely realistic – each course will cost $7.25 (based on a
+For example, say you completed 1 course a week on DataCamp – which is completely realistic – each course will cost $7.67 (based on an annual subscription of the Premium plan).
+That is considerably cheaper than alternative e-learning platforms such as Udemy.

 I suggest creating a Free account and undertaking the first chapter of each course you wish to complete.
 This will also give you a feel for how DataCamp works and if the platform is right for your learning experience.

-Then, when you have built up a list of courses you like the look of, sign up for a Monthly plan (or Yearly if you are already committed) and finish off the rest of the chapters in each course.
+Then, when you have built up a list of courses you like the look of, sign up for a monthly-billed Premium or Basic (if the courses are in this plan) plan and finish off the rest of the chapters in each course.

 Once you have finished the courses, you are then free to cancel your subscription.